Naya Rivera Calls Out Ariana Grande In Chapter About Big Sean Calling Off Their Wedding

 Rivera's book hints that the romances might have had some overlap.
 The Glee star claims she found the "Into You" singer hanging out at Big Sean's home not long before he called off their wedding.
 In Grande's defense, the two were also collaborators on "Best Mistake," so it could have been a professional visit.

-"We'd been fighting for five straight days while he was traveling, and then on the one day that he was back in L.A., he said he didn't want to see me," Rivera writes.
+"'We'd been fighting for five straight days while he was travelling, and then on the one day that he was back in L.A., he said he didn't want to see me," Rivera writes.

 "Well, asshole, I've got a key to your house,'" she countered.
 "I walk in, go downstairs, and guess what little girl is sitting cross-legged on the couch listening to music? … It rhymes with ‘Smariana Schmande.’"